 - 1.5% for farm and manufacturing machinery.
-This rate also applies to the gross receipts from sales of machines, parts, and attachments for machines used in manufacturing, processing, compounding, mining, and quarrying tangible personal property. - 2% for new and used automotive vehicles, truck trailers, semi-trailers, and manufactured homes. - 3% for retail food for human consumption sold through vending machines. - 4% for the gross proceeds of sales of all other tangible personal property, other than that listed previously and specifically exempted by law.
+This rate also applies to the gross receipts from sales of machines, parts, and attachments for machines used in manufacturing, processing, compounding, mining, and quarrying tangible personal property. - 2% for new and used automotive vehicles, truck trailers, semi-trailers, and manufactured homes. - 3% for retail food for human consumption sold through vending machines. - 3% for the gross proceeds of the sale of household food products - 4% for retail sales of consumable vapor products - 4% for the gross proceeds of sales of all other tangible personal property, other than that listed previously and specifically exempted by law.